juszhan/LendingClub-Profitability/README.md

 For the other classifiers, the data was scaled using StandardScaler though this step could be skipped.

 Each model had its hyperparameters tuned using GridSearchCV/RandomSearchCV.
 Cross validation was set to 5.
-The classifers were evaluated using f1-score.
+The classifiers were evaluated using f1-score.

-The best classifer was retrained on the whole training set before scoring the test set on accuracy.
+The best classifier was retrained on the whole training set before scoring the test set on accuracy.

 ### Results